vakaee/ai-collections/DECISIONS_LOG.md

 Send payment links and details via SMS (Twilio) instead of verbal-only instructions.

 **Why Superseded**:
-Upon reviewing the original agreement (Sep 21, 2025), Phase 1 was confirmed to be voice-only ($2,500 + $500 bonus).
-SMS automation is Phase 2 ($2,000-$2,500).
+Upon reviewing the original agreement (Sep 21, 2025), Phase 1 was confirmed to be voice-only ([PRICE REDACTED] + [BONUS REDACTED]).
+SMS automation is Phase 2 ($2,000-[PRICE REDACTED]).
 Payment instructions are now delivered verbally during calls with confirmation from debtor.

 **Replacement Approach**:
 - AI asks debtor if they have pen and paper ready